Prabhu028/My-Projects/Readme.md

 # Introduction

 This project is a Netflix Clone application designed to demonstrate a complete DevSecOps pipeline.
-Automated with Jenkins and uses to ensure security and scalability:
+Automated with Jenkins and uses tools to ensure security and scalability:

  - Docker for containerization.
  - Trivy for Docker image scanning.